JonesKwameOsei/Terraform-Infrastructure-as-Code/README.md

 7. **Collaboration**: IaC enables collaboration among teams by providing a shared understanding of the infrastructure and its configurations.

 8. **Cost Management**: Automated Shutdown is one powerful characteristics of IaC.
 IAC scripts can include automation for shutting down non-essential resources outside of business hours.
 This helps in reducing costs by only running resources when needed.
-Again, it has the ability to shut down all resources
+Again, it has the ability to shut down all resources when they are not needed anymore ensuring all are shut down wihout leaving any running.
+This removes the human error to leave an unwanted resource running to incur cost.

-IaC is widely adopted in cloud computing, where it allows for the rapid provisioning and management of cloud resources.
-It is also gaining traction in on-premises environments as organizations seek to automate and streamline their infrastructure management processes.
+There are many Infrastructure as Code tools but the some of the most popular ones are:<p>
+- Terraform
+- AWS CloudFormation
+- Ansible
+- Google Cloud Deployment Manager
+- Azure Resource Manager (ARM) Templates

+In this project, we will employ **Terraform** to build our resources in the cloud.
+Terraform is **an open-source IaC tool developed by HashiCorp**.
+It allows the definition and provision infrastructure using a declarative configuration language.
+Terraform supports multiple cloud providers and helps in managing infrastructure as code efficiently.

+## Set Up
-## Create a new user in IAM
+- Create a new user in IAM
-### Create Access Keys
+- Create Programmatic Access Keys
-## Creating Connection in VScode with IAM Credentials
+- Creating Connection in VScode with IAM Credentials
-## Set up
+## Creating Resources with Terraform
 1. Create a **Provider**.<p>
 ```
 terraform {